 Red (with or without brindle pattern), black & tan and wild boar Dachshunds shall show a blackish-brown eye (the darker, the better).
 Brown & tan and brown wild boar Dachshunds should have brown eyes (deep dark brown is desired, black is not possible).
-Light yellowish, piercing-hawk eyes are highly undesirable in all the colours.
+Light yellowish, piercing hawk eyes are highly undesirable in all the undesirable in all the colours.
 Such an eye excludes the evaluation score "Excellent".
-For Dachshunds with dapple / Merle pattern, the eye pigmentation should be the same as required for the corresponding base colours.
-The only difference being that one or two blue eyes or partially blue eyes are tolerated in dappled / Merle Dachshunds.